 Regional Transit Long-Range Plan

-On December 18, 2014 the Sound Transit Board updated the regional transit Long-Range Plan is the vision for how our transit system should grow over many decades after voter-approved projects are complete by 2023.
-The Sound Transit Board is working to update the Long-Range Plan and will identify the public's priorities for future services and destinations.
-This plan will determine how future expansions should occur, and how to pay for them.
+On December 18, 2014 the Sound Transit Board updated the regional transit Long-Range Plan, the vision for how our transit system should grow over many decades after voter-approved projects are complete by 2023.
+The updated plan, shaped by more than 24,000 survey responses and public comments, will determine how future expansions should occur.